george-prisma/prisma-graphql-pagination-tutorial/README.md

 Most modern applications today use pagination of some sort to display data in subsets.
 These subsets are quicker to fetch, improving the user experience and lowering resource consumption.

-The two most common ways of doing pagination are limit/offset and cursor-based pagination.
+The most common ways of doing pagination are limit/offset and cursor-based pagination.

 1. **Limit/offset**: Uses a `limit` to determine the number of items to fetch, and `offset` to define the number of items to skip.
 Different frameworks and languages use the same concept.
 Instead of `limit` and `offset`, `Prisma` uses `take` and `skip`.